DanielHearn/danielhearn.github.io/src/blog/content/blog/waypoints/index.md

 ### Components

 Waypoints like others from Postmark Games are only available for print and play.
-Currently you get access to two maps each with their own mechanics and achievements, with more planned for the future without additional cost.
+Currently you get access to three maps each with their own mechanics and achievements, with more planned for the future without additional cost.
 You can either write directly on the printed sheets or laminate them, though I prefer keeping the sheets to look back on in the future.
 Any number of players can play, though you will need a sheet for each player.

 ### Gameplay